rubyzip/rubyzip/README.md

 ## Important notes

+### Reporting security issues with this library

+If you think you have found a security issue with this library, please don't submit a public issue or PR.
+Email me directly at hainesr@gmail.com with as much information as you can provide - steps for replication are particularly helpful if you can - and we'll get it sorted ASAP.
+Thank you.

 ### Updating to version 3.0

 The public API of some classes has been modernized to use named parameters for optional arguments.
 Please check your usage of the following Rubyzip classes: